sunnymnie/crypto/theses/rpl-long.md

 - it is tied by design to the value of ETH.
 If ETH goes up new stakers need to [buy more RPL](https://docs.rocketpool.net/guides/node/create-validator.html#staking-rpl) to meet 10% min, and (2) existing stakers need to buy more RPL to collect RPL rewards [source](https://docs.rocketpool.net/guides/node/rewards.html#rewards-and-checkpoints)
 - Downside protection: RPL has real utility.
 As long as new node operators want to stake with Rocketpool, they need to buy RPL.
 Reasons to stake with Rocketpool: (1) decentralized, (2) <32 ETH, (3) greater staking commission by between 5% and 20% depending on when minipool set up.
 - (short term) The Merge will create influx of stakers due to staking rate 4%->7% (need source) which will lead to new node operators
+- stETH vs rETH
+    - A reason to hold rETH over stETH is because less tax events: stETH value is equal ETH and you accrue rewards by recieving more stETH.
+So by holding stETH you're recieving stETH and will need to pay income tax.
+With rETH, the value grows with respect to ETH proportional to the staking rewards instead of recieving additional rETH.
+So your only tax event is when you sell your rETH, which means you can take advantage if traditional tax minimization strategies like simply holding for a year to qualify for long term capital gains tax treatment.
+    - Supposedly rETH would be more adopted by apps but curretly stETH is in the lead.
+No major lending protocals I know of uses rETH yet.
+But both RP and AAVE [have interest](https://snapshot.org/#/aave.eth/proposal/0xf593f2df83cc0b5bdc3920ef2c782f6b2a6f87a6603c26a5d778e3ede4d40021) in adding rETH, though no current progress.
+    - Institutional demand for 'internet-bond' as staking ETH for rETH, shorting ETH on lending platforms will create insane liquidity for ETH/rETH pair to harvest the yield --> leading to large amounts of ETH being staked for rETH

 ## Bear theses
 - Rocketpool starts to become a less popular staking solution (then what?).
     - Currently Rocket Pool is growing and growing in minipool size and RPL staked (currently 34%) [dune](https://dune.com/NDGcrypto/Rocket-Pool-rETH-and-Nodes)
 - Rocketpool gets hacked/drained
     - Solution: not go all-in, risk-management task that will always exist

 ## Supply and demand
 ### Current supply and demand